 Today winemaking remains one of the most important industries in the area.
-Best’s is one of the founding wineries still located in Great Western, together with Seppelt, AT Richardson and Grampians Estate.
-There are also wineries producing wine from the region but with no Cellar Doors including Kimbarra, Black and Ginger, Clarnette and Ludvigson, Miners Ridge and One Tonne Wines.
-Many of these wines are available and tasted by the glass at Steel Cutters Cottage.
+Best’s is one of the founding wineries still located in Great Western, together with Seppelt, ATR Wines, Miner's Ridge and Grampians Estate.
+There are also wineries producing wine from the region but with no Cellar Doors including Kimbarra, Black and Ginger, Clarnette and Ludvigson, The Story Wines and One Tonne Wines.
+Many of these wines are available by the glass at the local pub, The Great Western Hotel.

 You can get a feel for the town’s rich and storied history by taking a walking tour of some of its oldest buildings, such as Salingers Cafe, the old gaol and School No 860, which recently had its 150-year celebrations.

-There are also some fantastic dining options and places to stay, should you choose to extend to extend your visit.
+There are also some great dining options and places to stay, should you choose to extend to extend your visit.
 Here are some of our favourites: